Reducing and Electrifying your Energy Demand

 The electric vehicle incentive program made it into the budget and out of the House late last month, with Representatives allocating $1.5 million to the program.
 This is a far cry from the $4.5 million VPIRG and our allies have advocated for this session.
 As it moves on for consideration in the Senate, we will continue ...Read More

 In a win for climate action, H.439, a bill to increase the funding of weatherization efforts in Vermont, passed the House and now moves onto the Senate.
-The bill increases the fuels tax by 2 cents a gallon, which will bring in $4.5 million more in revenue for weatherization projects for low income households.
-Weatherizing Vermont’s ...Read More
+The bill increases the fuels tax by 2 cents a gallon, which will bring in an additional $4.5 million in revenue for weatherization projects for low income households.
+Weatherizing ...Read More